z399/Android-privacy-guide/README.md

 **🔏 Alternatives:**

 - [LineageOS](https://lineageos.org/) - an open-source Android distribution
-- [GrapheneOS](https://grapheneos.org/) - an open source privacy and security focused mobile OS with Android app compatibility.
+- [GrapheneOS](https://grapheneos.org/) is a privacy and security focused mobile OS with Android app compatibility developed as a non-profit open source project.
+It's focused on the research and development of privacy and security technology including substantial improvements to sandboxing, exploit mitigations and the permission model.
+GrapheneOS also develops various apps and services with a focus on privacy and security.
 - [CalyxOS](https://calyxos.org/) -an excellent open source mobile OS, Which have already reconfigured Android to avoid Google's spyware and tracking.
 It uses the F-droid app store for installing and updating free software applications, and strips out Google's privacy invasive business model, replacing it with microG, a free software re-implementation of Google’s proprietary services which allows you to run nearly every app from Google's Play Store without giving Google access to your phone.